Guidelines for Treating Gout

-Updated gout recommendations for medications and lifestyle are based on new evidence.
+Recommendations for medications and lifestyle modifications to treat gout are based on new evidence.

 The American College of Rheumatology (ACR) has updated its recommendations for managing gout, an inflammatory type of arthritis that affects an estimated 9.2 million adults in the United States.
 The 2020 guidelines update those issued in 2012, based on new evidence from recent studies and input from experts and patients.
 Among other points, they clarify the use of medications that lower uric acid levels and the use of treat-to-target strategy to control the disease.
 The 2012 guideline's treat-to-target recommendation had raised questions due to poor evidence.
 Since then, several clinical trials have produced more evidence in favor of using this strategy with urate-lowering medications.